 Rachel Knoll is a freelance filmmaker who works in director and camera roles.
-She received a MA at the Royal College of Art in London.
-More notably, Rachel holds the record for the most copies owned of the critically acclaimed film, Gigli, learned how to drive motorcycles with a troop of pizza delivery drivers in London, and had Thanksgiving with strangers in the Alaskan wilderness and survived to tell the tale.
-She has spent living in the US, UK, Switzerland and Canada working for production companies and ad agencies.
+She comes from an interactive arts/installation background and has an interest in art/tech-driven projects and highlighting a diversity of communities and voices.
+Rachel received a MA at the Royal College of Art in London.
+More notably, Rachel holds the record for the most copies owned of the critically acclaimed film, Gigli, learned how to drive motorcycles with a troop of pizza delivery drivers in London, and had Thanksgiving with strangers in an off-grid cabin in the Alaskan wilderness and survived to tell the tale.
+She has spent time living in the US, UK, Switzerland and Canada working for production companies and ad agencies.

 Rachel works on a range of video and interactive projects with an emphasis on finding new and innovative ways to capture and tell empathetic stories.
 Combining her interest in emerging technologies and know-how of traditional disciplines, Rachel has been recognized internationally for her perspective by Wired Magazine, Vimeo Staff Picks, The National Film Board of Canada, The Atlantic, Vice, Adweek, and Fast Company.